alexatwoodhead/IRIS_Editor_IP_Safe/README.md

 # Limitations
-Webpages do not play well viewed within the Editor.
+Web pages do not play well viewed within the Editor.
 Recommend open system management portal directly from host web browser to the IRIS appliance.
 For example: http://172.19.0.3:52773/iris/csp/sys/UtilHome.csp